-The only costs associated with starting a blog are web hosting and the expense of buying a domain name, all of which are normally included in website hosting plans.
-I began my first blog with a HostGator web hosting plan for $2.75 per month with a free domain.
+The only costs associated with starting a blogging business are web hosting and the expense of buying a domain name.

-So, you can see that it doesn’t cost a whole lot of money to start a blog.
+So, it doesn’t cost a whole lot of money to start a blog.

 It can be very affordable for most people.

-I started my first blog with a $2.75/m hosting plan from HostGator.
+I started my first blog with a $2.75/m hosting plan from Bluehost.
 That’s all you need when you are just starting online.

 Of course! you need a place to store your blog’s files and databases.
 So you’ll need to buy a Webhosting account.